-- paperwork so the committee provided examples of what type of information would be helpful and a list of documents was built based on that) - Establishment of a referral system for grief and loss counseling, which can support resource parents and their families when children in foster care are removed from their homes - Expansion of the role of the resource parent support workers (RPSWs), who now facilitate disruption staffings to ensure resource parents' concerns are addressed (RPSWs also promote a resource parent's capacity for caring for children across the spectrum of physical, behavioral, and emotional needs) - Establishment of the Placement Transition Protocol which outlines a systematic approach to thoughtful and planned placement transitions with a goal of reducing trauma experienced by foster children, promoting shared parenting amongst their caregivers, and outlining the responsibilities and communication expectations of the social worker, resource parent support worker, and resource parent during placement transitions - Resource Parent Training.
-CFSA changed the model used for resource parent preservice training from the Trauma Informed Partnering for Safety and Permanence Model Approach to Partnerships in Parenting (TIPPS-MAPP) model to the New Generation PRIDE Model.
-CFSA also changed its training model and received input on the development and implementation of the tiered approach to resource parent training to accommodate resource parents with different experience levels and skill sets.
+- provided examples of what type of information would be helpful and a list of documents was built based on that) - Establishment of a referral system for grief and loss counseling, which can support resource parents and their families when children in foster care are removed from their homes - Expansion of the role of the resource parent support workers (RPSWs), who now facilitate disruption staffings to ensure resource parents' concerns are addressed (RPSWs also promote a resource parent's capacity for caring for children across the spectrum of physical, behavioral, and emotional needs) - Establishment of the Placement Transition Protocol which outlines a systematic approach to thoughtful and planned placement transitions with a goal of reducing trauma experienced by foster children, promoting shared parenting amongst their caregivers, and outlining the responsibilities and communication expectations of the social worker, resource parent support worker, and resource parent during placement transitions

+Resource Parent Training.
+CFSA changed the model used for resource parent pre-service training from the Trauma Informed Partnering for Safety and Permanence - Model Approach to Partnerships in Parenting (TIPPS-MAPP) model to the New Generation PRIDE Model.
+10 CFSA also changed its training model and received input on the development and implementation of the tiered approach to resource parent training to accommodate resource parents with different experience levels and skill sets.
 This tiered approach to training was developed in response to new resource parents expressing the need for training that provided a clear step-by-step process of what to expect as a new CFSA resource parent.
 Veteran resource parents expressed concern for not being clear on which training would best support their role.
 Collectively, resource parents and CWTA set out to develop a clear process for training which included a means to build on current knowledge and support continual development.
 Prior to its launch, the tiered approach document was presented to the PAC and community partners (FAPAC) to obtain the resource parent's reactions and feedback.
+Policy Development and Revisions.
+PAC members serve as members of policy workgroups when CFSA is developing new or revising existing program policies and administrative issuances.
+PAC involvement with policy development ensures that the parent voice is incorporated into policy decisions that affect them.
+In the past year, PAC members have participated in workgroups related to the youth personal allowance policy.

-8 Historically, CWTA had provided TIPPS-MAPP training (Trauma Informed Partnering for Safety and Permanence - Model Approach to Partnerships in Parenting) for the foster parent population.
+10 Historically, CWTA had provided TIPPS-MAPP training (Trauma Informed Partnering for Safety and Permanence - Model Approach to Partnerships in Parenting) for the foster parent population.
 In addition, for decades the Child Welfare League of America provided the PRIDE (Parent Resources for Information, Development, and Education) Model of Practice.
 The New Generation PRIDE Model includes more dynamic, interactive resources and tools for resource parent training.